 Principal Component Analysis (PCA) is a procedure which uses orthogonal transformation to convert a set of observations from correlated variables into a set of values of linearly uncorrelated variables (named principal components).

 You can use Mnova for your PCA studies.
-You will only need to load your stacked spectra and follow the menu 'Advanced/PCA'.
-That will display the PCA results dialog.
+You will only need to load your stacked spectra and follow the menu 'Advanced/Chemometrics/Data Processing'.
+That will display the 'Data Preparation' dialog box: